wandb/docs/docs/guides/track/limits.md

 The `wandb.log` calls in your script utilize a metrics logging API to log your training data to W&B. This API is engaged through either online or [offline syncing](../../ref/cli/wandb-sync.md).
 In either case, it imposes a rate limit quota limit in a rolling time window.
 This includes limits on total request size and request rate, where latter refers to the number of requests in a time duration.

-Rate limits are applied to each W&B project.
+W&B applies rate limits per W&B project.
 So if you have 3 projects in a team, each project has its own rate limit quota.
 Users on [Teams and Enterprise plans](https://wandb.ai/site/pricing) have higher rate limits than those on the Free plan.

 ### Suggestions for staying under the metrics logging API rate limit